Aashi24/shreyakr-portfolio/Assignment3and4.md

 **Friend 2:**
 - "What is the over all decline in percentage christian population, worldwide?"
 - "The chart looks vibrant and is eye catchy, my eyes are drawn to the red bars"
-- "Readers of the economist"
+- "Audience: Readers of the economist"
 - "Change: Scale the bars appropriately"

 ### What I learned: